 - How can the competence of citizens be increased in pursuing a happy and self-defined life? - Which is the legal framework a knowledge (and information) society needs?
-E.g. data and privacy protection, intellectual property, copyright, etc. - How do competition and openness fit together? - How can enterprises, bodies and communities identify their "knowledge capital" (IC reporting)? - How can knowledge be used in international development policies? - Which is the geopolitical claim made by nations w.r.t. knowledge?
+E.g. data and privacy protection, intellectual property, copyright, etc. - How do competition and openness fit together? - How can enterprises, bodies and communities identify their "knowledge capital" (IC reporting)? - How can knowledge be used in international development policies? - Which is the geopolitical claim made by nations w.r.t. knowledge? - How can new models of work be designed and made attractive for the so called "knowledge workers"2 Who represents the interests of the mass of the resuming self-employed one-person companies?

+2 Peter Drucker was the visionary who predicted the age of "knowledge workers".

-- How can new models of work be designed and made attractive for the so called "knowledge workers"?
-Who represents the interests of the mass of the resuming self-employed one-person companies? - How can the so called "Knowledge Divide" between those who are educated and those who lack education be narrowed?
+- How can the so called "Knowledge Divide" between those who are educated and those who lack education be narrowed?